Link Search Menu Expand Document

 Description

 The conditions under which a cached plan will be reused.
-ALWAYS and NEVER determine query plan reuse as you would expect.
-CARDINALITY instructs Stardog to reuse cached query plans for structurally equivalent queries if the cardinality estimations of scans are similar.
+"ALWAYS" and "NEVER" determine query plan reuse as you would expect.
+"CARDINALITY" instructs Stardog to reuse cached query plans for structurally equivalent queries if the cardinality estimations of scans are similar.

 query.timeout